sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 - Example :-

 Consider a 1-D space placed diagonally on the 2-D space.
 Let **u** be a unit vector of the 1-D space.
-We also braw the basis vectors of the 2-D space.
+We also draw the basis vectors of the 2-D space.
 On the basis of symmetry, we can infer that the transformation would be ; [ux uy], where ux and uy are respectively the x and y components of the co-ordinates of **u** w.r.t the 2-D space.

 ![Fig. 31](Linear%20Algebra%207b2ecec57ba24509bdd0f099c8067e7b/Screenshot_from_2024-06-30_16-17-03.png)